tarlepp/angular-ngrx-frontend/doc/TRANSLATIONS.md

 import { marker } from '@biesbjerg/ngx-translate-extract-marker';
 ```

-Then when you need to use a string in code, wrap it with the marker function.
+Then, when you need to use a string in code, wrap it with the marker function.
 This way we can automatically keep track on the translation keys with the
 mentioned package.
 The function itself does nothing — it only passes the string
 as a result.